uwm-appbrewery/edu.uwm.dialog/README.md

 	* Made Android specific animations that are simpler
 * 1.4
 	* Allowed for more than 2 buttons to be displayed
+* 1.5
+	* Changed widget to use a title instead of an image

 ###License